 An ongoing partnership with PwC permits an IQA service offering via their world-class and widely trusted project risk service.
 Get in touch and we will quickly assess how best to help your governance team gain an independent view of the true risks facing your programme.

 Technology selection and procurement support

-Investing in the right software is complicated with a growing range of options.
+Investing in the right software is complicated with a growing range of options and highly motivated sales people.
 We can help by:

 running your Request For Proposal process, bringing templates and tools to accelerate this time consuming process